 Parking for the hike is at Porcupine Creek, not Porcupine Flat on Tioga Pass Road.
 Porcupine Creek is a small trailhead that is only accessible during the summer when the road is open.
 There is a pit toilet at the small parking lot.

 Heading out from the parking lot, there is a sign that notes the start of the North Dome trail on a paved road.
 The trail loses elevation quickly, which makes for some uphill right at the end on the way back.

 This trail is not super popular in Yosemite, so you may be alone on most of it.
 This leads to an increase in animal life, and I have seen lots of deer on this trail.

 The first 2-3 miles is pretty uneventful as you are just walking along the trail in a shaded forest.
 There are a few small water crossings, but there were paths over them.

 At the 2.5 mile mark, you will start heading uphill.
 This part is one of the most significant elevation gains on the trail, but this is when you begin to see the Yosemite Valley peaking out of the trees.

 Once you get to the top of the uphill portion, the trail will flatten out at the split for Indian Rock.

-You can continue down to North Dome from here though which is the dome that is directly in front of you and down a decent amount of elevation.
+You can continue down to North Dome from here, which is the dome that is directly in front of you and down a decent amount of elevation.

 Note that it is downhill there but uphill on the way back.
 I am sure the views are fantastic though, and I plan to do it next time when I am not chasing the sunset.

-All in all, this is a great hike with a great payoff.
-I recommend it if you are looking for excellent, non-traditional views of Half Dome.
+All in all, this is an excellent hike with a great payoff.
+I recommend it if you are looking for unique, non-traditional views of Half Dome.
 Check it out and let me know what you think in the comments.